 As a multi-billion dollar industry, it’s shocking to know how many job seekers are unaware of the incredible, high-paying opportunities agriculture has to offer.
 It’s an industry that is constantly evolving and consistently in desperate need of new talent.
-Ag careers provide job security, competitive pay rates and the chance to really have an impact on your community.
+Ag careers provide job security, competitive pay rates, and the chance to really have an impact on your community.

-When you come from within the agriculture industry like we do, it’s hard to believe there is a lack of qualified candidates and college graduates to fill the necessary roles.
+When you come from within the agriculture industry as we do, it’s hard to believe there is a lack of qualified candidates and college graduates to fill the necessary roles.
 And especially working in agriculture recruitment, we see first-hand the diverse and vast scope of opportunities on a daily basis.
 The agriculture industry is booming with lucrative career paths… Why aren’t there more college grads and young job seekers champing at the bit?

 With the population rising at faster rates than ever before, agriculture careers are becoming increasingly more important.
-That’s why we’ve put together the following guide to help job seekers understand why working in agriculture is not only essential, but incredibly advantageous.
+That’s why we’ve put together the following guide to help job seekers understand why working in agriculture is not only essential but incredibly advantageous.
 We’ve also created a list of 40 ag careers for those ready to discover their dream career in agriculture!

 Here’s what you’ll learn in this ultimate guide to choosing a career in agriculture:

 - 10 Benefits of a Career in Agriculture

 - What Can I Do With an Agriculture Degree?

 - Food and Biomaterials Production Jobs

 - Education, Communication, and Governmental Jobs

 - How to Find a Career in Agriculture